Copyright Fair Use: An Explanation by Skilled Copyright Attorneys

 Fair use is a mixed question of law and fact, placing the ultimate question of whether there is fair use in hands of the presiding judge, once the jury has decided the relevant factual inquiries.
 The judge analyzes the factual findings through a set of factors to determine whether the benefits to the unauthorized user outweigh the costs to the copyright owner, justifying a finding of fair use.
 There are four factors provided in Section 107 as follows:

-The First Factor: The purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes
+First Fair Use Factor: The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes

 This factor is two-pronged and considers both (1) the commercial or noncommercial character of the use, and (2) the educational or other socially valuable purpose of the use.
 Neither factor is wholly determinative.

-The law favors non-commercial use is favored over commercial uses.
-Thus, uses for non-profit purposes, journalism, scholarship, research, or social/political/ personal comment, are much more likely to be considered fair use.
+The law generally favors non-commercial use over commercial uses.
+Thus, uses for non-profit purposes, journalism, educational use, research, or social/political/ personal comment, are much more likely to be considered fair use.
 However, in some instances, the commercial/ noncommercial distinction by itself provides little insight into the benefits of the user versus the losses of the copyright owner.
 That being said, the weight given to the distinction depends in large part on whether the unauthorized use is public or private.
+If the use is for commercial gain rather than for educational, non-profit, or transformative purposes, courts are less likely to find fair use.

 Transformative Use

-The Second Factor: The nature of the copyrighted work
+Second Fair Use Factor: The nature of the copyrighted work

 The focus here is generally on whether the copyrighted material is (1) factual or creative, and (2) whether it is published or unpublished.